Importance of Workplace Investigations

 Internal or administrative investigations can also involve risks for the employer.
 If claims are made by employees, inadequate workplace investigations may raise questions regarding the accuracy of the results or whether the employee was treated fairly.
 In addition, the employer may not like what the investigation uncovers and will have an obligation to resolve or address issues, such as a systemic problem or legal impropriety.
 Additionally, as mentioned above, if an investigation is not undertaken an employer can be potentially liable for their negligence of complicity in not addressing the workplace issues.

-Prior to providing information to an employer, depending on the severity of the issues under investigation, it can be important for an employee to discuss with an attorney the issues associated with the information being sought by the employer and the employee’s role in the matter being investigated.
+Prior to providing information to an employer, depending on the severity of the issues under investigation, it can be important for an employee to discuss with an attorney the issues involved.
+It is important to determine the scope of the investigation and what legal issues may come into play for the employee.
+Keep in mind that an investigation being conducted by a private employer’s lawyer is likely looking for misconduct.
+The employer generally is not looking for reasons to exonerate the employee.
 An attorney familiar with administrative or internal investigations can provide legal advice to assist an employee in preparation for responding to questions about his or her actions in the matter being investigated.
 In addition, an attorney, in many circumstances, can often accompany the employee during any investigative interviews.